qaqaqaqaowh/Stuff/ver2/README.md

 For every page of HTML we have, we will have a navigation bar for it.
 Since changing the navigation bar of one of the pages will not change the rest of the pages, we can say that they are from a separate source of truth.
 For the above example, we would have 10 different sources of truth for the navigation bar.

 Our goal is to get every single HTML page to use a navigation bar template from only one `source of truth`.
 Hence, if there are any changes needed, we only need to change from that `source of truth` which will then be applied onto all the pages simultaneously.

----

-## Head's up!

-By using only HTML or combining it with JavaScript, it is entirely possible to implement the concept of one source of truth, but it's not a common practice to do it and it has some drawbacks as well.
-If you want to know why, read more [here](further-reading.md)!

----

 ## SOLUTION!